-1.14 The HSPG have produced a Joint Spatial Planning Framework (JSPF) for the sustainable development of the sub-region, to address the implications of both 'baseline growth' and the additional growth demand forecast to result from the expansion of Heathrow Airport over the next 30years.
+The HSPG have produced a Joint Spatial Planning Framework (JSPF) for the sustainable development of the sub-region, to address the implications of both 'baseline growth' and the additional growth demand forecast to result from the expansion of Heathrow Airport over the next 30 years.
 This responds to Government policy and the proposals of Heathrow Airport Limited, to construct a new Northwest Runway to open before 2030.
 A draft Statement of Common Ground explains how and why the members of the HSPG collaborated to produce the JPPF and how they proposed to engage with key stakeholders to refine the document in coming months.

-1.15 However, the JSPF was finalised immediately before a legal challenge to the Airports National Policy Statement (February 27th, 2020) and the rapidly unfolding impacts of the COVID-19 crisis.
+However, the JSPF was finalised immediately before a legal challenge to the Airports National Policy Statement (February 27 2020) and the rapidly unfolding impacts of the COVID-19 crisis.
 HSPG decided to publish the finalised documents as they stand and 'to draw a line' under this phase of the JSPF work, and then commence a new phase of work when the circumstances and way forward becomes clearer.
 This may require some significant changes to the content of the existing documents to respond to new forecasts, evidence, national policies, and priorities.
 It is therefore important to read the documents in this light.

-More information is available here: Heathrow Strategic Planning Group :: Spatial Planning e) What is the current adopted Local Plan in Ealing?
+What is the current adopted Local Plan in Ealing?

-1.16 In addition to the London Plan, the Ealing LPA's local development plan currently comprises five separate development plan documents together with an associated Policies Map that illustrates all site-specific policies in the Local Plan in map form.
+In addition to the London Plan, the Ealing LPA's local development plan currently comprises five separate development plan documents together with an associated Policies Map that illustrates all site-specific policies in the Local Plan in map form.
 The DPDS are:

-- Development (or Core) Strategy DPD This DPD sets out a vision for the future development in the borough and was adopted on April 3rd 2012. - Development Sites DPD This DPD sets out planning requirements for those 48 key sites with significant development potential in the borough and was adopted on December 10th 2013. - Development Management DPD This DPD guides decisions on planning applications and was adopted on December 10th 2013. - Joint West London Waste Plan DPD This DPD aims to identify possible sites for managing the area's waste and sets out a strategy for the sustainable management of waste arising in the area over a 17-year period up to 2031.
+- Development (or Core) Strategy DPD This DPD sets out a vision for the future development in the borough and was adopted on April 2012. - Development Sites DPD This DPD sets out planning requirements for those 48 key sites with significant development potential in the borough and was adopted on December 10 2013. - Development Management DPD This DPD guides decisions on planning applications and was adopted on December 10 2013. - Joint West London Waste Plan DPD This DPD aims to identify possible sites for managing the area's waste and sets out a strategy for the sustainable management of waste arising in the area over a 17-year period up to 2031.
 It was produced in cooperation with five neighbouring boroughs and the Old Oak and Park Royal Development Corporation.
-It was adopted in July 2015. - Planning for Schools DPD This DPD identifies possible sites for new schools and sites for extensions to existing schools in the borough and was adopted on May 10th 2016.
+It was adopted in July 2015.

+Planning for Schools DPD - This DPD identifies possible sites for new schools and sites for extensions to existing schools in the borough and was adopted on May 10 2016.
 It was the first of its kind in the UK and has been extremely successful in securing funding from government for new schools in the borough.

-1.17 There are presently no plans to produce any Area Action Plans (AAPs) which are DPDs that set out a comprehensive strategy for co-ordinated development and design that reflects local aspirations for the future of a specific area.
+There are presently no plans to produce any Area Action Plans (AAPs) which are DPDs that set out a comprehensive strategy for co-ordinated development and design that reflects local aspirations for the future of a specific area.

-f) When did the existing Local Plan replace its predecessor?
+When did the existing Local Plan replace its predecessor?

-1.18 On December 10th, 2013, the current adopted Local Plan finally replaced and superseded all of the saved policies in the Council's Unitary Development Plan (UDP) that was original adopted on October 12th, 2004.
+On December 10 2013, the current adopted Local Plan finally replaced and superseded all of the saved policies in the Council's Unitary Development Plan (UDP) that was original adopted on October 12 2004.

-g) Are there plans to review the existing local plan and how will this be done?
+Are there plans to review the existing local plan and how will this be done?